-Whether you catch a show, share a romantic dinner or explore the glamorous boutiques inside, a walk outside by the Bay is a must to finish off any visit.
+Whether you’re at Marina Bay Sands® to catch a show, share a romantic dinner or explore the glamorous boutiques, a walk by the Bay is a must.
 Day or night, you’ll be mesmerised as the colours of the changing sky are reflected on the gleaming surfaces of this architectural marvel.